• Skip to primary navigation

 Instructions

-1. Soak the cashews overnight or boil water then pour it over the cashews and soak for 10-15 minutes.
+1. Soak the cashews overnight or boil water, then pour it over the cashews and soak for 10-15 minutes.

-2. Place the potato and carrot in a pot, cover with water, bring to a boil, then lower to a simmer for 10 minutes or until the carrot/potato is fork-tender.
+2. Place the potato and carrot in a medium pot, cover with water, bring to a boil, then lower to a simmer for 10 minutes or until the carrot/potato is fork-tender.

-3. Drain the potato and carrot then add them to a blender.
+3. Drain the potato and carrot, then add them to a blender.

-4. Drain the cashews and add to the blender, along with all of the other ingredients.
+4. Drain the cashews and add them to the blender, along with all of the other ingredients.
 Blend until smooth.

 5. If the cheese sauce is still warm from the cooked potatoes and carrots, then there’s no need to warm it up.
 If it’s cooled down, you might want to warm it up in a pot for a couple of minutes.